 Silicon Valley Clean Energy is working with local partners, such as research institutions and startup incubators who are deeply embedded in the innovation ecosystem of Silicon Valley.
 Through research, investing, and mentorship, these organizations help foster novel program ideas for carbon reduction, such as startups working on new solutions for transportation electrification, energy management and financing that will help our communities meet their sustainability goals.

-The application period for the Innovation Onramp will be open soon.
+The application period for the Innovation Onramp is currently open now through 5 p.m.
+PDT, November 1, 2019.